nyno-kb/python-101/setup.md

 You’ll want to get the latest version of Python if any of these conditions is true:
 * None of the above commands returns a version number.
 * The only version you see displayed is in the Python 2.X series.
-* You have a version of Python 3 that isn’t the latest available, which was version 3.8.4 as of this writing.
+* You have a version of Python 3 that isn’t the latest available, which was version 3.11.4 as of this writing.

+### How to Install From the Official Installer

+Installing Python from the official installer is the most reliable installation method on macOS.
+It includes all the system dependencies needed for developing applications with Python.

+You can install from the official installer in two steps.

+Step 1: Download the Official Installer
+Follow these steps to download the full installer:

 ## Getting started with Google Colab